Simon Langley-Evans

-Simon Langley-Evans is a British scientist who is currently Professor of Human Nutrition at the University of Nottingham.
+Simon Langley-Evans is a British scientist who is Emeritus Professor of Human Nutrition at the University of Nottingham.

 Education

+Langley-Evans attended Icknield High School and Luton Sixth Form College.
 He obtained his BSc in Biochemistry and Microbiology from Royal Holloway and Bedford New College, University of London in 1986.
-His PhD was from the University of Southampton (1990).
+His PhD was from the University of Southampton (1990), supervised by Professor David York and examined by Nancy Rothwell.
+He obtained a PGCHE from the University of Nottingham in 2004.

 Career

 Langley-Evans was the head of the University of Nottingham School of Biosciences between 2016 and 2021.

 Langley-Evans was the winner of the Nutrition Society Silver Medal in 2005.